 - Caffeine free: when you fancy a treat but perhaps are best to skip on the 'real' coffee, this is perfect.

-- Easy to make: a quick drink that you make on the stove top.
+- Easy to make: a quick hot milk drink that you make on the stove top in minutes.

 - Full of healthy turmeric: with lots of reputed health benefits, such as having anti-inflammatory properties, this latte is so good for you!